carlosonunez/docker-on-apple-m1-silicon/README.md

 2. Download Ansible: `brew install ansible`
 3. Run this playbook: `cd docker-m1-helper && ansible-playbook site.yml`
 4. Confirm that everything is working: `docker run hello-world`

+## What does this do?

+This playbook will:

+- Create an ARM-based VM using Apple's Virtualization Framework built into Big Sur (via `vftool`),
+- Provisions a 4GB image for Docker metadata and an 8GB image for your workspace (which will be mounted at /Users/$USER so that you don't have to change your existing scripts or Docker Compose files), and
+- Installs Docker onto the VM and creates a context for your client to find it

+## Troubleshooting

+- It can take a few minutes for the data images to provision themselves.
+This only happens the first time you run this playbook.
+- If the VM shuts down (from sleep or a restart), just run this playbook again to re-provision it.
+It takes 30-60 seconds to complete with a good network connection.
+- If you need to start fresh, `sudo rm ~/.docker_m1` and run this playbook again.
+- If you need to enter the VM for debugging, you can:
+    - SSH into it: `ssh ubuntu@$ip_address`, or
+    - `screen` into it: `sudo screen -r docker`

 ## Caveats